-The School Manager and Academic Coordinator, the Program Coordinator, and the school SEN specialist consultant will be available to meet with the student's specialist(s) to discuss the best possible teaching and learning approaches and strategies.
+The Academic Dean and the SEN Coordinator will be available to meet with the student's specialist(s) to discuss the best possible teaching and learning approaches and strategies.

-Throughout the school year, internal meetings will be held with the relevant teachers of the student in order to devise teaching learning approaches and strategies that meet the student's needs.
+Throughout the school year, meetings will be held with the SEN team and relevant teachers of the student (if needed) in order to evaluate/discuss teaching learning approaches and strategies that meet the student's needs.